 How do I cope with bereavement?

-- Try to look after yourself, even when you don’t feel like it.
-If you suffer from a loss of appetite, eating a bowl of cereal, a piece of toast or cheese and biscuits is better than nothing at all.
+- Try to look after yourself: loss of appetite is normal but try to eat even if you don’t feel like it.
+Even a bowl of cereal, or a piece of toast is better than nothing at all.

-- Try to keep to some kind of routine, so you have a structure to your day, including some gentle exercise if possible - even if you don’t have to go out to work or have other responsibilities such as childcare.
+- Try to keep to some kind of routine: it can help to have some structure to your day, even if you don’t have to go out to work or have other responsibilities such as childcare.
+Try to do a little gentle exercise each day, even if it’s just a short walk to get some fresh air.
 The chances are you will have disturbed sleep but keeping to a routine will help.

-- Try not to be anxious about how you are feeling.
-Some of your emotions will feel very intense at times and at others you may feel lacking in energy and not interested in anything.
+- Try not to be anxious about how you are feeling: there’s no set way that you ‘should’ be feeling, so try to go with the flow and accept your emotional response.
+At times, your emotions will feel very intense and at others you may feel lacking in energy and not interested in anything.
 Even if you have experienced a major bereavement before, this time may be different because you will have had a different relationship with the person who has died recently.

-- Try not to be upset or offended if people who mean well, say or do the wrong thing.
-There are a lot of clichés that people use when someone has died, usually when they don’t know what to say, but feel they should say something.
-Try to appreciate that they have made an effort and not avoided you completely.
+- Try not to be upset or offended: sometimes people who mean well, might say or do the wrong thing.
+There are a lot of clichés that people use when someone has died.
+Usually when they don’t know what to say, but feel they should say something.
+Try to appreciate the effort that they have made to show they care.

-- Try not to feel rejected.
-You may hear your bereaved parent voicing thoughts such as, ‘I just want to be with him now, there’s nothing left for me.’
-This may be hard to hear when you are dealing with your own grief and you may feel a strong sense of rejection.
+- Try not to feel rejected: you may hear your bereaved parent voicing thoughts such as, ‘I just want to be with him now, there’s nothing left for me.’
+This may be hard to hear when you are dealing with your own grief and you may feel upset or rejected.
 To help overcome this, focus on your relative’s needs, and reassure him or her that they are still important to others.
 Immediate family members may wish to be more specific: ‘We all really miss Dad and we know it’s hardest for you.
 But we really love you and need you.'

-- Don’t feel bad if you find yourself laughing at something.
-Sharing happy and funny memories of the person who died is normal, even if you then cry as well.
-It’s okay to be amused at other things too – you are not betraying the memory of the person who has died.
+- It’s ok to laugh: losing a loved one will generate a lot of mixed emotions and memories.
+Don’t feel that they all have to be sad.
+It can be really comforting to share happy and funny memories of the person who died, even if you then share some tears as well.
+It’s alright to smile at other things too – you are not betraying the memory of the person who has died.

-- Remember that everyone grieves differently and at a different pace, so try not to be upset if another family member doesn’t seem to be as distressed at you.
+- Remember that everyone grieves differently and at a different pace: try not to be upset if another family member doesn’t seem to be as distressed at you.
 Or try not to feel irritated if you feel someone else is over-reacting to what has happened.

-- Only do things when you feel ready.
-Some things have to be done within legal time frames – such as registering the death and obtaining probate (if required) – but other things, such as moving photos and other important memorabilia from where you or a loved one lived, can wait.
+- Only do things when you feel ready: some things must be done within legal time frames – such as registering the death and obtaining probate (see Practical steps below).
+But other things, such as moving photos and other important memorabilia from your loved one’s home, can wait.
 You can put these things away in a box until you feel ready to go through everything and decide what you want to keep.

-- Know that many people have conversations in their head with the person who has died.
+- Keep talking to your loved one: Many people have conversations in their head with the person who has died.
 This can be a comfort when faced with making big decisions in the future.
 Some people silently tell the person who has died about their day – perhaps as they put the kettle on when they come home in the evening.
 Other people may do something similar if there is a grave that they visit regularly.
-Sometimes writing a letter to the deceased person can be helpful.
+Sometimes writing a letter to the deceased person can help to make sense of your feelings.

-- Speak to your supervisor or line manager at work so they know what has happened.
-Let them know what you want your colleagues to be told about the death.
-Many people find going back to work helpful as it provides a distraction and a familiar environment.
+- Speak to your boss: if you work, speak to your line manager or supervisor to let them know what has happened.
+Tell them your preferences for letting colleagues know.
+Many people find going back to work within a short time is helpful as it provides a distraction and a familiar environment.
+But if you need longer, talk to your boss about taking time off work or the possibility of flexible working for a while.
 To find out more about your rights at work, see Taking a longer break from work.

 How can I support someone who is grieving?